Skip to main content

 The new-immigrant premium gap and how to close it

 Illustrative example: a 35-year-old male in Garden Grove (92840), 2018 Toyota Camry, California minimum 30/60/15.
 A clean profile with 5 years of U.S. driving prices at roughly $95 to $130 a month (Mercury, Travelers).
 The same profile on AB60 + ITIN with zero U.S. driving history typically runs $140 to $190 a month at Bristol West or Aspire (illustrative ranges, not quotes).
 After 6 months of clean U.S. driving record, carriers drop the tier ~10 to 15%.
-After 12 months plus SSN plus a credit history above 680, you can usually move to Mercury non-standard and shave another 15 to 25%.
+After 12 months of clean California driving history, you can usually move to Mercury non-standard and shave another 15 to 25%.

 The 0 to 36 month playbook